michael-ball/passphrasegen/README.md

 # passphrasegen
-A passphrase generator written in Go
+A passphrase generator written in Go.

 ## Usage
-Install with by running `go install`, or build and run by running `go build`.
+Install by running `go install`, or build locally by running `go build`.

 Generate a passphrase by running `passphrasegen`.